 Flu season is unpredictable and it is impossible to know which strain will make you sick.
-Fluzone Quadrivalent offers broad spectrum protection for 4 types of flu virus.
-Age 6 months and up.
+Quadrivalent flu vaccine offers broad spectrum protection for 4 types of flu virus and is able to administered from age 6 months and up.

 As you age, your immune system weakens.
-Fluzone HD is specially formulated to offer better protection for those age 65 and up.
-Covered by Medicare.
+Fluzone® HD is specially formulated to offer better protection for those age 65 and up and is covered by Medicare.

 Can a flu shot give you the flu?